facebook/docusaurus/examples/example-docs/en/doc1.md

 example-blog/2016-03-11-blog-post.md
 example-blog/2017-04-10-blog-post-two.md
 i18n/en.js
-src/en/help.js
-src/en/index.js
-src/en/users.js
+pages/en/help.js
+pages/en/index.js
+pages/en/users.js
+static/img/...
 languages.js
 siteConfig.js
 ```

-`docusaurus-examples` will not overwrite any existing files of the same name in your website folder.
+`examples` will not overwrite any existing files of the same name in your website folder.

 ## Configuration

 The provided example files contain configurations for an example project `deltice/test-site` and with the documents in `example-docs/` and blog posts in `example-blog/`.
-These are provided for your reference to help you configure your project and are not necessary while all other generated files are needed to build and publish your website.
+These are provided for your reference to help you configure your project.

+### Document and Blog Front Matters

-Documentation should contain that follows this example:
+Documentation should contain front matter that follows this example:
 ```
 ---
 id: doc1 <!-- used for docs to find each other and to map links -->